 Night of the Witches - Noche de Brujas

-Shamans, healers and fortune-tellers are ubiquitous in Catemaco throughout the year, but the first Friday of March marks their annual convention.
-If you'd like to have your cards or hand read, or experience a "limpia," you'll have plenty of options here.
+Shamans, healers and fortune-tellers are ubiquitous in the small town of Catemaco, Veracruz throughout the year, but the first Friday of the month marks their annual convention.
+If you'd like to have your cards or hand read, or experience a "limpia" (a spiritual and energy cleansing), you'll find plenty of options here.

 Catemaco Tourist Information